-The Blue Whale has been a fascination of the seas for as far back as we can recollect, and it is ordinarily considered to be harmless.
+The Blue Whale Bitten in Half has been a fascination of the seas for as far back as we can recollect, and it is ordinarily considered to be harmless.

-Be that as it may, an unending blue whale was found harmed in the Atlantic Ocean recently causing specialists and observers to contemplate what could have caused such wounds over this goliath creature.
+Be that as it may, an unending blue whale bitten in half was found harmed in the Atlantic Ocean recently causing specialists and observers to contemplate what could have caused such wounds over this goliath creature.

 Specialists are testing out different hypotheses including if sharks or other creatures had chomped on the Blue Whale or if there was some sort of natural occurrence like an earthquake nearby.